ibrajix/EplFootball/README.md

 - Animation using Lottie
 - Hilt
 - Retrofit
-- Loading SVG Images using Coil Image Loading Library
+- Loading Images (SVG, JPG, PNG) using Coil Image Loading Library
 - Communication with external API (<a href="https://api.football-data.org">https://api.football-data.org</a>)

 ## HOW TO USE